shivamdb/CounterApp/README.md

 # CounterApp
-A basic app which keeps track of how number of counters with non zero values and displays them Allows basic job of addind and deleting the counter and increasing the number for a counter
+A basic app which keeps track of number of counters with non zero values and displays them.
+Also allows the basic job of adding and deleting a counter and increasing the number for a given counter.

 ## Available Scripts